Sustainable farming practices and farmer livelihoods

 Sustainable Tobacco Program

-Our international tobacco business is one of seven global manufacturers participating in the Sustainable Tobacco Program (STP) Steering Committee.
-Two manufacturers joined the program in 2022, widening and strengthening the STP network.
+Our international tobacco business is one of eight global manufacturers participating in the Sustainable Tobacco Program (STP) Steering Committee.
+One manufacturer joined the program in 2023, widening and strengthening the STP network.
 STP is a risk-based program (with a focus on mapping and addressing high-risk areas and priorities), and a collaborative initiative to enable continuous improvement in relation to supply chain due diligence.
 It is also an impact-driven program.
 The aim is to improve the sector’s environmental and social footprints, to contribute towards meeting the United Nations’ Sustainable Development Goals, and to enable transparent communication of responsible practices across the supply chain.

 Since 2019, we have been working with other manufacturers, leaf merchants, external experts, and various organizations and service providers to further develop STP.
 Participants work together on eight themes, including Human and Labor Rights.

-All our leaf merchants and vertically integrated origins are expected to submit self-assessments for each crop season*.
+All our leaf merchants and vertically integrated origins are expected to submit STP self-assessments for each crop season.
 These assessments cover all eight of the STP’s themes: Water, Human and Labor Rights, Livelihoods, Climate Change, Soil Health, Crop, Natural Habitats and Governance.
 The countries and themes for the assessments are selected following a risk matrix.
-Six detailed and focused in-country assessments were executed in 2022, results are being analyzed and learning embedded in assessments going forward.
-Action plans based on those assessments are required to be developed and their progress is monitored.
-Currently, two more in-country assessments are ongoing with several more planned for 2023.
+In 2023, JTI participated in three focused in-country assessments (IDAs) that were completed in 2023, and three more are ongoing since end 2023 with aim to be completed in 2024.
+For those assessment that were completed, depending on the findings, action plans were shared by leaf merchants.
+Action plans based on the assessments are required to be developed and their progress is monitored.
+IDAs are executed by independent service providers, that are selected for each country through a separate process.

-The STP secretariat is performing continuous risk assessment data substantiation.
+One Peterson supports the program in the role of the STP Secretariat.
+Among other tasks, the STP secretariat is also performing continuous risk assessment data substantiation.
 This enables smart use of data and support the dialogue for improvement of JTI’s supply chain due diligence process and global view of industry collaboration.

 Achieving Reduction of Child Labor in Support of Education (ARISE)